nshmura/SnappyImageViewer/README.md

 ## TODO
 - Pinch to Zoom
-- Many Images with ViewPager
+- Embed in ViewPager
-- `ImageViwerActivity` in library
+- Add `ImageViwerActivity` in library

+## Contributions

+Your contributions always welcome!

 ## License
 ```